hailpam/tech-interview-handbook/systems/README.md

 ## Designing Instagram
 Referring to the [educative.io solution](https://www.educative.io/courses/grokking-the-system-design-interview/m2yDVZnQ8lG) which is well structured.

+Worth watching also this [video](https://www.youtube.com/watch?v=VJpfO6KdyWE) which walks through a solution.

 A few takeways:
 - For massive amount of data, it is challenging to design an object storage able to scale.
 - Metadata can be still on a relational database, pointing to an object in the object storage.